 The Music and Educational Studies departments also work together to ensure students have outstanding clinical and student teaching placements and complete their degrees in four years (if they start the program their first semester).
 All of the full-time music faculty have public school teaching experience and enjoy close relationships with music teachers in local school districts.
 The faculty also works closely with students after graduation to help them find a job.

-- Milwaukee Symphony to perform free concert at Ripon College Sept.
-22
+- Vocal sextet to perform Feb.
+28 at Ripon College

 Adjunct Professor of Music (Piano)